ropensci/roweb3/content/blog/2025-06-05-mentors-2025/index.en.md

 {{< figure src = "/img/team/luis-verde.jpeg" width = "250" alt = "Profile picture of Luis D. Verde Arregoitia" class = "pull-right" caption = "<strong>Luis D. Verde Arregoitia</br>Instituto de Ecología AC - INECOL</br>LatinR, rOpenSci, The Carpentries</strong>">}}

 Hello, I am Luis D. Verde Arregoitia, Mexican living in Mexico.
-I am a mastozoologist with a background in Biology.
+I am a mammalogist with a background in Biology.
 I have a degree in Biology from the National Autonomous University of Mexico and a PhD in Conservation Sciences from the University of Queensland, Australia.

 I am currently an academic technician, specialized in Data Science applied to Biodiversity.
 I also spend my time writing tools, blogs and teaching materials to help others work with messy data and spreadsheets and improve their R scripts for reproducibility.
 I also do hands-on R teaching.